-The United States is expected to be short 260,000 nurses by 2025.
-Well-trained students will be in more demand than ever to meet this growing need.
+The United States is expected to need 1.05 million new nurses by 2022.
+Of those openings, 525,000 of them are to fill vacancies left by nursing retirees.
+The country is also projected to be short 260,000 nurses by 2025, meaning well-trained students will be in higher demand than ever to fill this massive gap.

 The 18 campuses where you can earn a nursing degree include:

 Not interested in a nursing degree, but instead a diploma?
 Both Florida and Minnesota have campuses that offer a practical nursing program to help you earn your diploma and become a licensed practical nurse (LPN).

 2. The majority of Rasmussen College’s nursing programs do not require any pre-nursing classes before you enroll or are accepted

 All of the training you’ll need to be able to sit for your licensing examination is included in the practical nursing diploma, professional nursing degree, accelerated BSN standard entrance option, and RN to BSN entrance option.
 This means you can start in your program of interest on your own timeline.
 You do not have to go through your algebra and anatomy classes at several different colleges just to get your foot in the door.

 However, it is required to complete two anatomy courses and an introduction to microbiology before enrolling in the A-BSN second degree entrance option.